IOfate/kucoin-ws/README.md

 - `subscriptions`: emitted when a new subscription is made or closed
 - `socket-not-ready`: emitted when the socket is not ready to subscribe (will try to subscribe later)
 - `reconnect`: emitted when a reconnection occurred
+- `retry-subscription`: emitted event when we retry to subscribe
 - `error`: emitted when an error occurred

 ```js